Committee

 webmaster@cbasouth-east.org

-Phil’s first dig was from school at Box Roman villa in 1968 with Henry Hurst and since then has taken part in over 50 excavations.
+Philip started digging at Box Roman villa in 1968 with Henry Hurst and since then has taken part in over 50 excavations.
 He graduated (BA(Hons)) in archaeology at the University of Wales (Cardiff) in 1975.
-Then followed two years at the Glamorgan-Gwent Archaeological Trust between Nov 1976 and Jan 1979 (as Finds Assistant and site supervisor) and six months at Newport Museum and Art Gallery reconstructing and cataloguing the pottery from 1965’s Roman kiln excavations at Caldicot in Gwent (a good introduction to greyware!).
+Then followed two years at the Glamorgan-Gwent Archaeological Trust between 1976 and 1979 (as Finds Assistant and site supervisor) followed by six months at Newport Museum and Art Gallery reconstructing and cataloguing the pottery from the 1965 Roman kiln excavations at Caldicot, Gwent (a good introduction to greyware!).

-With his professional IT knowledge, he developed the Surrey Arch.
-Society’s SMR Roman database.
-He now specialises in Roman pottery and developed a pot recording database, initially for finds from Church Meadow, Ewell, excavations 2012-14.
-He has also served on the Surrey Arch Research Committee (2002-03), and has been on CBASE committee since 2006, latterly as webmaster.
-He recently reported on finds from the 1960s’ excavations at Bourne Hall Museum, Ewell, and co-ordinated the final excavation report.
+As, latterly, a professional IT worker (now part-time), he developed the Surrey Archaeological Society’s SMR Roman database.
+He now specialises in Roman pottery and has developed a pot recording database, initially for Church Meadow, Ewell, excavations 2012-14 (but capable of expansion to include datasets from other Ewell sites).
+He has also served on the Surrey Archaeological Society Research Committee (2002-03), and has been on CBASE committee since 2006, latterly as webmaster.
+He recently reported on finds from the 1960s’ excavations at Bourne Hall Museum, Ewell, and co-ordinated the final excavation report (published 2024).

 Andrew Ward